mwcproject/mwc-qt-wallet/DOC/hotbit_withdrawal.md

 # Before you start

-It is reccomended that you use chrome on hotbit.
+It is recommended that you use chrome on hotbit.
 Other browsers may work, but everything in this tutorial has been tested using chrome.

 # Go to withdrawals page.